mpsitech/The-Whiznium-Documentation/wskd_libero.md

 This document uses Microchip's PolarFire SoC Icicle kit in terms of hardware.

+The following instructions require the finalized Whiznium StarterKit Device Libero SoC IP.
+The corresponding project can be downloaded, or else can be created from scratch as described [here](./wskdip_libero.md).

-The following instructions rely on a number of software tools.
+The design flow relies on a number of software tools.
 The tested configuration is:

 - (optional) the [RISC-V GNU compiler toolchain](https://github.com/riscv/riscv-gnu-toolchain), specifically the Newlib 64bit version, for cross-compilation of the Hart Software Services (HSS) bare-metal code to be deployed on the E51 monitor core.
 Installed on a Linux workstation running ubuntu 20.04
 - (optional) Microchip's [PolarFire SoC MSS Configurator](https://www.microsemi.com/product-directory/soc-design-tools/5587-pfsoc-mss-configurator-tool#downloads) v2021.1, to be able to adapt the reference Microprocessor Subsystem (MSS), defining re-configurable wiring between RISC-V cores and board features / FPGA fabric.
 Installed on a workstation running Windows 10